2022-2023 Catalog - Active

 Welcome to Joliet Junior College!

-Making JJC the first choice for our community not only serves as the college’s vision statement, it is truly my guiding principle.
+Making JJC the first choice for our community not only serves as the college’s vision statement, but it is also truly my guiding principle.
 My personal commitment to you is that JJC will continue to provide access to high-quality education for all in a welcoming, diverse, and equitable environment.

 At JJC, we provide many options that will help you achieve your educational goals.
 The college offers programs for students planning to transfer to a four-year university; occupational and technical education leading directly to employment; adult education and literacy programs; personal development courses; workforce training programs; and support services like new student orientation, personal and career counseling, and tutoring centers to help students succeed.